Keshav-0907/task-final/README.md

 The project includes Kubernetes configurations in the `k8s/` directory.
 To deploy the application to Kubernetes:

 1. Make sure you have kubectl and docker installed and running:

+2. Before deploying, create two Kubernetes Secret files to store environment variables securely:

+  `k8s/backend-secrets.yaml` and
+  `k8s/frontend-secrets.yaml`

+  You can use the provided sample files as a reference:

+  `sample-backend-secrets.yaml` and
+  `sample-frontend-secrets.yaml`

 2. Deploy the application using this single script: